q4a/storm-engine/README.md

 * Reduce collected live samples to a simple unit-test
 * Replace calls to C++ code with calls to Rust code

+**Notice:** in certain cases Step 1 can be skipped (when it slows down the game to unplayable state even in release mode).
+**Notice:** Rust code assumes all strings to be in valid UTF-8 encoding.
+However, that is not always the case.
+In such cases create a separate method for each encoding used.

 ## Roadmap
 Since our development team is small, we want to reduce the amount of code we have to maintain.
 For this reason, we decided to rely on the C++ standard library or third-party libraries if possible.